 How is it transmitted

-Infection with H. pylori bacteria is very common; there is evidence that it can be caught through saliva or oral contact with water and food that has come into contact with contaminated feces, but its transmission has not yet been fully clarified.
+H. pylori infection is fairly common; there is evidence that it can be transmitted through saliva or oral contact with water or food that has come into contact with contaminated feces, but its transmission has not yet been fully clarified.

 - Peptic ulcer;